Investment Management Program

 The IMP experience prepares students in the areas of teamwork, presentation skills, and analytical skills.
 Students in the class make all the decisions as a team involving the management of the investment portfolio.
 Also through analyzing holdings in the portfolio, based on objectives set by the class, the analyst is able to provide recommendations regarding each security in the portfolio.
 From these recommendations there is a discussion within the class based on the presentation and current news.
 The class then submits a motion on whether to buy, sell, or hold the security.

-The IMP class manages two funds.
+The IMP class manages the Wisman Fund.
 The goal of the “Wisman Fund” is to build a financial base in order to award scholarships to future business students at the John L. Grove College of Business.
+Donation Information

 To achieve a risk adjusted return higher than the benchmark, the S&P 500.

 For students to apply what they have learned in previous classes to the IMP program.

 - Students gain practical experience investing in securities.

 - Students apply coursework to further develop their own knowledge and gain a further understanding of skills.

 - The abilities honed in this program are transferable to business settings.